-Central Sulawesi offers Bada valley.
-This valley belongs to Lore Lindu National Park.
-Administratively, this valley is included into South Lore sub district which is centered in Gintu Village, lies west of the town of Tentena.
+Central Sulawesi offers Bada valley, administratively, this valley is included into South Lore sub district which is centered in Gintu Village, lies west of the town of Tentena.
 At first sight, you will catch the landscape of Lariang River and green hills surround the valley.
-The river has strong current that many rafters challenge themselves to raft against the wild current.
+The river has strong current that many rafters challenge them selves to raft against the wild current.

 Bada villages are Dutch missionary heritages.
 Once upon a time, those villages were ruled under a king appointed by the Dutch government.
 The king was named Biti Magau Itampo Bada.
 However, the kingdom administration ended in the middle of 20th century.